yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 For situations where something like a user-defined copy assignment could avoid allocations, the `Clone` trait has an additional method called `clone_from`.
 The method is automatically defined, but can be overridden when implementing the `Clone` trait to provide an efficient implementation.
+The default implementation is the same as calling `Clone::clone` and performing a normal assignment.

 The method is not used for normal assignments, but can be explicitly used in situations where the performance of the assignment is significant and would be